vzelen/rviews/README.md

 target_link_libraries(your_project_name PUBLIC rviews)
 ```

-Note: the library in the development, so consider that during the usage.
-Most likely the views API remains stable, but there are a lot of underlying optimization which might be done under the hood, for example the ability of a view container to detect source container's relocations and do not recreate the internal view state after each change so agressively (instead, only when the invalidation of pointers really takes place).
+Note: the library in development, so consider that during the usage.
+Most likely the views API remains stable, but there are a lot of underlying optimization which might be done under the hood, for example, the ability of a view container to detect source container's relocations and do not recreate the internal view state after each change so aggressively (instead, only when the invalidation of pointers really takes place).

 # Tests & Code Coverage
 Tests are covering the usage of STL algorithms and STL container API itself on the viewed objects.